endoflife-date/endoflife.date/CONTRIBUTING.md

 ## :octocat: Hacktoberfest

 This project is participating in Hacktoberfest 2021.
 If you are looking to contribute, please check out our [detailed guide for hacktoberfest participants](https://github.com/endoflife-date/endoflife.date/issues/408).

+## 🕐 What's this project?

+Before you get started, get to know the project a little bit.
+Open [endoflife.date](https://endoflife.date) and browse around a little bit.
+Take a look at some of these recently merged PRs to get a better idea: #375, #374, #378, #383.

+## :pencil: About the codebase

+endoflife.date is built using [Jekyll](https://jekyllrb.com/) - the Ruby static site builder that powers GitHub Pages.
+The site is built and deployed to [Netlify](https://netlify.com).
+Since the site is mostly informational, you _don't need programming skills to contribute to the project_.

 ## :new: Adding a new product